Techy-Sam1/HEALTHCARE-PROJECT-NHS-A-E-ANALYSIS-/README.md

 | Trusts Hitting 78% Target | 15 out of 124 |
 | NHS Regions Covered | 7 |

----

-## The Dataset
+## THE DATASET

 **Source:** NHS England Official Statistics
-**URL:** digital.nhs.uk/data-and-information/
+**URL:** digital.nhs.uk/data-and-information/publications/statistical/hospital-accident--emergency-activity
-publications/statistical/
-hospital-accident--emergency-activity

 **Files used:**
 - AE2223_ECDS_MSitAE_Tables.xlsx (2022-23)
 - AE2324_ECDS_MSitAE_Tables.xlsx (2023-24)
 - AE2425_ECDS_MSitAE_Tables.xlsx (2024-25)

-**Sheet:** Table 6 — Provider level performance data
+**Sheet:** Table 6 - Provider level performance data

 **Licence:** Open Government Licence v3.0
 [Free to use for any purpose including portfolio work].

 ---

-## My Approach
+## MY APPROACH
 RAW XLSX > EXCEL> SQL > POWER BI
 Each tool built on the work of the one before it.
 The original NHS files were never modified.

 ---

-## Step 1 — Excel: Extract and Merge
+## Step 1 - Excel: Extract and Merge

 The raw data was spread across 3 separate annual NHS England report files.
 Before writing a single SQL query I cleaned and merged everything in Excel.

-**Actions taken:**
+**ACTIONS TAKEN:**
 - Extracted Table 6 from all 3 annual XLSX files
 - Added YEAR column to identify each record
 - Merged all 3 years into one master dataset
 - Mapped 124 Trusts to their NHS regions via provider code lookup
 - Removed % symbols and comma separators to prepare for MySQL import
 - Renamed columns to remove special characters
-- Added calculated columns:
-  PERFORMANCE_GAP (95 minus actual performance)
-  TARGET_MET (YES or NO)
+- Added calculated columns: PERFORMANCE_GAP (95 minus actual performance) TARGET_MET (YES or NO)
 - Saved as NHS_AE_MASTER_CLEAN.csv

+**KEY CHALLENGE:**
-**Key challenge:** 22 Trusts had minor name variations across years due to inconsistent formatting in the source data.
+22 Trusts had minor name variations across years due to inconsistent formatting in the source data.
 Resolved by using provider_code as the unique Trust identifier.

----

-## Step 2 — MySQL: Clean and Analyse
+## Step 2 - MySQL: Clean and Analyse

 With the clean CSV imported into MySQL Workbench I ran 10 business queries to turn raw rows into actual answers.

-**Cleaning:**
+**CLEANING:**
 - Trimmed whitespace from all text columns
 - Validated row counts matched Excel
 - Confirmed data types on all columns
 - Used SQL_SAFE_UPDATES to prevent
   accidental bulk updates

-**Business Queries:**
+**BUSINESS QUERRIES:**

 | Query | Question |
 |-------|----------|